News

 | International Support | Growing (USA, France, Spain, Arab countries) | Limited, relative diplomatic isolation |

-| Internal Stability | Strong national cohesion around the sacred cause | Political fragilities and persistent social protests |
+| Internal Stability | Strong national cohesion around the sacred cause | Political fragilities and persistent social unrest |

 | Risk of conflict | Controlled management, defensive doctrine | Bellicose rhetoric, risk of accidental escalation |